serverless/blog/posts/2017-02-28-serverless-v1.8.0.md

 Unfortunately this fix creates another problem.
 Old Node versions tend to keep too many files open which results in an error during the zipping process (see [#3249](https://github.com/serverless/serverless/issues/3249)).

-We've attacked this fix by using the [`graceful-fs`](https://github.com/isaacs/node-graceful-fs) npm package to wrap the `fs.createReadStream` usage.
+We've tried different approaches to provide a quick fix for this issue.
+One was to use the [`graceful-fs`](https://github.com/isaacs/node-graceful-fs) npm package to wrap the `fs.createReadStream` usage.
+However those solutions were not sufficient enough to get into a stable state again.

+For v1.8 we decided to switch back to `fs.readFileSync` (see [#3310](https://github.com/serverless/serverless/pull/3310)) and investigate further.

-However this is just a temporary fix.
+This is just a temporary fix.
+We'll work on a long term fix so that a read stream is used again to reduce the memory usage.

-We're open to a more reliable solution for this problem.
-Do you have any plan how we can solve this in a better way?
+Do you have any idea how we can solve this and want to help?
 Feel free to chime in on the discussions or create a new issue for it!

 ### Fix monitorStack freezing bug